 Methafilcon A is an older contact lens material that was first approved for use in contact lenses by the FDA in 1986.
 Technology has changed a lot since that time and one big change is lens breathability.
 This is how much oxygen the lens allows to pass through to the eye and is measured in a value called DK.
 The higher the DK, the more oxygen that gets to the eye.
 Methafilcon A has a DK of 18 while most newer lenses on the market have a DK over 100.
 More oxygen is healthier for the eye and causes fewer complications over time.

 — Ann Marie Griff, OD

-Hubble is based on a monthly subscription model.
-For $36 a month, you’ll get 60 contact lenses.
+Hubble contacts are purchased as a monthly subscription.
+For $39 per month, you’ll get 60 contact lenses.
 Shipping and handling costs $3 extra.

-Hubble reels you in with a pretty sweet deal: With your first shipment, you’ll get 30 contact lenses for $1.
+Hubble reels you in with a pretty sweet deal: With your first shipment, you’ll get 30 contacts (15 pairs) for $1.

-Your card will be charged each time your lenses are shipped, but it’s possible to cancel your subscription via phone or email.
-Hubble doesn’t take insurance, but the receipt can be used to apply for reimbursement through your insurance provider.
+They’ll charge your card each time your lenses are shipped, but it’s possible to cancel your subscription via phone or email.
+Hubble doesn’t take insurance, but you can use the receipt to apply for reimbursement through your insurance provider.

-If you don’t have your physical prescription handy, you can indicate your power for each eye and select your doctor from the database so that Hubble can reach out to them on your behalf.
+If you don’t have your physical prescription handy, you can indicate your power for each eye and select your doctor from a database, so that Hubble can reach out to them on your behalf.